-When I wrote the piece, I was overwhelmed as to how many channel sales acronyms I’d discovered.
-But because it wasn’t possible to include all the channel sales acronyms I’d come across in an infographic, I decided to write a follow up piece – and here it is!
+When the opportunity first arose to write the piece, the number of channel sales acronyms I discovered, was overwhelming.
+But because it wasn’t possible to include all the channel sales acronyms I unearthed in an infographic, I decided to write a follow up piece – and here it is!
 The Complete A-Z listing of Channel Sales Acronyms.
 It might just help you the next time a channel sales acronym is thrown across the table at you!

 And this is what often lies at the heart of the problem with acronyms.
-An acronym meaning one thing in one industry, can often mean something different in another industry.
+For example, an acronym meaning one thing in one industry, can often mean something different in another industry.

 Account-based marketing is a business-to-business (B2B) strategy that focuses sales and marketing resources on targeted accounts within a specific market.